Headings

 You can add as many columns as you like, but the more you add, the smaller the available width will be.

-Combine Columns with [Auto-Scaling](https://docs.decksetapp.com/English.lproj/Formatting/13-auto-scaling.html) to automatically scale down the text size to fit on the side.
+Combine columns with [Auto-Scaling](https://docs.deckset.com/English.lproj/Formatting/13-auto-scaling.html) to automatically scale down the text size so it fits on the slide.

 # Background Images